 Agricola Game Expansion: Red, Yellow, White, Blue, Purple, and Green (2017) are six mini-expansions that add five pre-painted miniatures of the color in the title plus twenty exclusive new cards each.

 Agricola: Family Edition (2016) is a standalone game.
-Its mechanics are simplified; there are no stones or vegetables, no negative points, no player boards, but only buildings and meadows that you add to your tableau.
+Its mechanics are simplified; there are no stones or vegetables, no negative points, and no player boards, but only buildings and meadows that you add to your tableau.

 Agricola: All Creatures Big and Small (2012) is a further simplified edition.
 It’s for only 2 players and it’s only about animals.
 You can read more about it in my Agricola: All Creatures Big and Small review.